Public Opinion (Chambersburg, Pennsylvania)

-Public Opinion is a morning newspaper published seven days a week in the Greater Chambersburg area, including Franklin, Cumberland and Fulton counties PA.
+The Public Opinion is a morning newspaper that is published seven days per week.
+It is located in the Greater Chambersburg area and serves readers in Franklin, Cumberland and Fulton counties in the Commonwealth of Pennsylvania.

 The newspaper also publishes a weekly total market coverage product, The Advertiser, and a monthly Faith magazine.

 History

 Since 1869, when the first edition came off a flatbed press in a Main Street building in downtown Chambersburg, Public Opinion has been a part of life in the Cumberland Valley, and the county's most comprehensive source of local news and information.

-Public Opinion began as a weekly newspaper and then became a daily first published in the morning, but in 1921 it became an afternoon paper.
-By 1931, Public Opinion had bought two other newspapers with long histories in Franklin County, The Franklin Repository and Valley Spirit.
+Public Opinion began as a weekly newspaper and then became a daily that was initially published in the morning; in 1921, it became an afternoon paper.
+By 1931, the publishers of Public Opinion had bought two other newspapers with long histories in Franklin County, The Franklin Repository and Valley Spirit.

 Corporate ownership

 Founded by M.A.
 Foltz, Public Opinion remained in the Foltz family until 1964, when it was purchased by McClure Newspapers.

-In 1971, Public Opinion became the 27th newspaper owned by Gannett, which publishes USA Today and the weekly newspaper magazine USA Weekend, will be replaced by Parade (magazine).
+In 1971, Public Opinion became the twenty-seventh newspaper owned by Gannett, which publishes USA Today and the weekly newspaper magazine USA Weekend, will be replaced by Parade (magazine).
 The latter is an insert in Public Opinion on Saturdays.

 Public Opinion again became a morning newspaper in 2005, the same year that MediaNews Group Inc. took over controlling ownership as the newspaper's majority partner of the Texas-New Mexico Newspaper Partnership.

 MediaNews, headquartered in Denver, Colo., is one of the nation's largest newspaper companies.
 It publishes 54 daily newspapers in 11 states.

 The MediaNews Group-Gannett partnership includes three other south central Pennsylvania newspapers: the York Daily Record and York Sunday News, Lebanon Daily News, and The Evening Sun of Hanover, and newspapers in El Paso, Texas and New Mexico.
-However, in the Spring of 2015, speculation that Gannett would again take control of some of MediaNews Group's holdings, including the Pennsylvania papers, grew.
+In the spring of 2015, however, it was anticipated that Gannett would again take control of some of MediaNews Group's holdings, including the Pennsylvania publications.
 Later in 2015, Gannett acquired full ownership of the Pennsylvania joint venture.